Clock Angle Calculator

 How to use the clock angle calculator

-The model assumes an ideal 12-hour analog clock with smoothly moving hands.
+The calculation assumes an ideal 12-hour analog clock with smoothly moving hands.
 Seconds are ignored, so the position of the hands is based only on the hour and minute you provide.
+If you enter a 24-hour time such as 15:00, the calculator treats it as the same hand positions you would see at 3:00 on a 12-hour dial.

 Basic geometry of a clock face

 An analog clock face is a circle, so it spans 360°.
-The dial is divided into 12 hour marks:
+The dial is divided into 12 hour marks.
+That simple fact drives the whole problem.

 Formula for the angle between clock hands